USS Oceanographer (AGS-3): World War I

 Corsair cleared Brest 18 November 1918, for operations in British waters, calling at Rosyth, Scotland, and Queenstown, Ireland, serving from time to time as flagship for Commander, U.S. Naval Forces in European Waters.
 She put in at Plymouth 7 May 1919 to embark Secretary of the Navy Josephus Daniels and his staff for transportation to Brest, sailing with them 8 May and arriving the same day.
 The dignitaries disembarked 9 May, and Corsair sailed the next day for New York by way of the Azores and Bermuda, arriving 28 May.
-Corsair was returned to her owner 9 June 1919, once again becoming the private yacht Corsair III.
+Corsair was returned to her owner on 9 June 1919, once again becoming the private yacht Corsair III.